bbqkees/ems-esp-domoticz-plugin/README.md

 ## To Do List
 - Add the solar/mixer module devices.
-- Add support for the DS18B20 temperature sensors.
+- Add support for the DS18B20 temperature sensors. (available in the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev))
 - Add the additional topics for controlling thermostat night/day settings.
-- Add support for multiple heating circuits.
+- Add support for multiple heating circuits. (available in the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev))
-- Make the topics configurable.
+- Make the topics configurable. (available in the [dev branch](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev))

 ## Credits
 This plugin is based on the beta version version created by [Gert05](https://github.com/Gert05)